Saturday, November 16, 2024

 The Harmony Route

-Evans City was where the line to Newcastle and Beaver Falls split off the main line from Pittsburgh to Butler.
+Evans City was where the line to New Castle and Beaver Falls split off the main line from Pittsburgh to Butler.
 Three 101-112 series cars from the 1908 order are arrayed around the Evans City wye.

-The Harmony Junction carbarn at Evans City
+The Harmony Junction carbarn.

 The year is 1916 and a PHB&N combine is on the street in Butler.